Focus Taiwan

 By: Chen Chun-hua and Kay Liu

-Taipei, March 13 (CNA) A Democratic Progressive Party legislator said Sunday 201603130014t0001he will propose an amendment to the National Health Insurance Act that will bar access by people like controversial singer Huang An (黃安) to Taiwan’s medical resources.
+Taipei, March 13 (CNA) A Democratic Progressive Party legislator said Sunday he will propose an amendment to the National Health Insurance Act that will bar access by people like controversial singer Huang An (黃安) to Taiwan’s medical resources.

 In a Facebook post Saturday, Legislator Lin Chun-hsien (林俊憲) blasted Huang, a Taiwanese citizen based in China, who returned to Taiwan Thursday for heart surgery that is estimated to cost the National Health Insurance over NT$800,000 (US$24,511.31).